Saul Goodman: Background

 Jimmy is of Irish descent and was born on November 12, 1960, to Charles Willard McGill and Ruth McGill, in Cicero, Illinois, near Chicago.
 His older brother Chuck became a successful lawyer as one of the partners at Albuquerque law firm Hamlin, Hamlin & McGill (HHM).
 As a child, Jimmy worked at his parents' corner store in Cicero, and watched as customers took advantage of his gullible, naive father; Jimmy soon began pilfering small change from the store.

 Determined not to end up like his father, Jimmy became a con artist and earned the nickname "Slippin' Jimmy" for staging "slip and fall" accidents.
-He also ran petty scams including the "fake Rolex" with the help of his high school friend and partner-in-crime Marco Pasternak.
+He also ran petty scams including the "fake Rolex" with the help of his best friend and partner-in-crime Marco Pasternak.
 Jimmy began to use the alias "Saul Goodman", a play on the phrase "It's all good, man".
 He initially used it as a fake name when performing his scams with Marco.
-Later, he used the alternative identity for the high-energy pitchman in television ads he produced, and made use of it when he began a business reselling prepaid cell phones on the street.
+He would much later use the alternative identity for the high-energy pitchman in television ads he produced, and made when he began a business reselling prepaid cell phones on the street.
+During high school, Jimmy also produced fake IDs and sold them to his friends so they could buy beer.

-At some point prior to the start of Better Call Saul, Jimmy had been married and divorced twice.
+At some point in the past, Jimmy had been married and divorced twice.
 One of his ex-wives cheated on him with a man named Chet.
-Jimmy ran into trouble when he drunkenly defecated through the sunroof of Chet's car, an act he calls a "Chicago Sunroof".
-Unbeknown to Jimmy, Chet's children were inside the vehicle.
+Jimmy ran into trouble when he drunkenly defecated through the sunroof of Chet's car, an act he calls a "Chicago Sunroof"; unbeknownst to Jimmy, Chet's children were inside the vehicle.
 Arrested and facing the possibility of having to register as a sex offender, and in spite of a five-year separation from his family, Jimmy turned to Chuck for help.
 Chuck successfully defended Jimmy, but required that Jimmy move to Albuquerque and work a legitimate job in HHM's mail room.